What is negligence?

 - engaging in a high risk activity, such as diving into water from a pier

-- a driver who fails to see an oncoming car turning right without giving way to them due to inattention on their part (eg were text messaging on their mobile phone and not looking at the road)
+- a driver who fails to see an oncoming car turning right without giving way to them due to inattention on their part (for example, they were text messaging on their mobile phone and not looking at the road)

 Vicarious liability occurs where one person is held liable for the negligent actions of another.
 It is commonly relied upon for negligence on the part of employees carrying out their duties.
 In most cases the employer will be vicariously liable for the employee’s negligence.